5. Showcase

 By now, you should be very familiar with how Qreli apps are constructed.
 This is our Flow:

-Here, we offer a few options and based on the choice made, we transition/jump to that point in the app.
+We start by offering a few choices, then transition/jump to that point in the app.

 Calculator